 How Does Drone Surveillance Work?

 Typically, drones are connected to some type of control system using a data link and a wireless connection.
 Drones can be outfitted with a wide variety of surveillance tools, including live video, infrared, and heat-sensing cameras.
 Drones can also contain Wi-Fi sensors or cell tower simulators (aka “stingrays”) that can be used to track locations of cell phones.
 Drones can even contain wireless devices capable of delivering spyware to a phone or computers.

 Over the past few years, several new methods of surveillance have been developed.
-These new technologies create a high risk of abuse, and as they become more and more commonplace and affordable, that risk will only increase.
+These new technologies create a high risk of abuse by disability insurance companies, and as they become more and more commonplace and affordable, that risk will only increase.
 Unfortunately, in the area of surveillance, the law has not always been able to keep up with the pace of technology.
 In many respects, the rules regarding the use of new surveillance technologies remain unclear.
 Consequently, the most effective way to guard against intrusions of privacy is to be aware of the expanding abilities of existing technology, because you never know when someone could be conducting surveillance.

 ACLU Website: https://theyarewatching.org/technology/drones.

 In previous posts, we have discussed how insurance companies will hire private investigators to conduct surveillance on disability claimants.
 In the next two posts, we will be discussing some modern surveillance technologies that most people are not very familiar with – “stingrays” and drones.